 Pampering Elements: Spice H20 is a kids-free lounge area, located on Deck 15 aboard Norwegian Epic, Norwegian Breakaway and Norwegian Getaway and Deck 17 aboard Norwegian Escape and Norwegian Bliss.
 During the day, the area serves as a quiet escape, complete with hot tubs, loungers and a serene waterfall.
 Just don't expect serenity at night, when the space is converted into an open-air dance club.

-Passengers reach Norwegian Epic's exclusive Posh Beach Club by private glass elevator.
+Passengers reach Norwegian Epic's exclusive Posh Beach Club by private glass lift.
 The area has a Mediterranean flair with cushioned daybeds, a full bar, water spritzers, cold towels and fruit skewers.
 It's complimentary to passengers staying in Villas.

 Aboard Norwegian Breakaway, Norwegian Getaway, Norwegian Escape and Norwegian Bliss, the Vibe Beach Club -- which features ocean views, an oversized hot tub and chaise-style loungers -- functions similarly to Posh and offers the same amenities.